-Dial 811 Before You Dig
+Call 811 Before You Dig

-- SDG&E will mark the location of buried utility-owned gas pipelines and other lines, free of charge.
-SDG&E does not mark customer-owned natural gas lines, which typically run from the natural gas meter to the customer's natural gas equipment and/or appliance.
+It’s important to note that SDG&E will only mark the location of buried utility-owned gas pipelines and electric lines, free of charge.
+SDG&E does not mark customer-owned natural gas or electric lines, which typically run from the meter to the customer's equipment and/or appliance.

 To have customer-owned lines located and marked before a project, SDG&E advises customers to contact a qualified locating professional.
 Even if you’ve hired a contractor, make sure the contractor calls 811 to have lines marked.